shirin-ermis/shirin-ermis.github.io/_posts/2024-01-18-A-case-for-humility.md

+---
-# The force of nature or a case for humility
+title: 'The force of nature or a case for humility'
+date: 204-01-18
+tags:
+  - extreme weather
+  - nature
+  - adaptation
+---

 Have you considered recently the risks of walking in the woods behind your house?
 Or the perils of crossing the Atlantic?
 Me neither really and I find that this comes as somewhat as a surprise given the potential force of nature.